Relative strength index: Principles

 Wilder posited that when price moves up very rapidly, at some point it is considered overbought.
 Likewise, when price falls very rapidly, at some point it is considered oversold.
 In either case, Wilder deemed a reaction or reversal imminent.

 The level of the RSI is a measure of the stock's recent trading strength.
 The slope of the RSI is directly proportional to the velocity of a change in the trend.
 The distance traveled by the RSI is proportional to the magnitude of the move.

 Wilder believed that tops and bottoms are indicated when RSI goes above 70 or drops below 30.
 Traditionally, RSI readings greater than the 70 level are considered to be in overbought territory, and RSI readings lower than the 30 level are considered to be in oversold territory.
 In between the 30 and 70 level is considered neutral, with the 50 level a sign of no trend.

 Divergence

 Wilder further believed that divergence between RSI and price action is a very strong indication that a market turning point is imminent.
 Bearish divergence occurs when price makes a new high but the RSI makes a lower high, thus failing to confirm.
 Bullish divergence occurs when price makes a new low but RSI makes a higher low.

-Furthermore, traders often use "hidden" divergences to indicate possible trend reversals.
-A hidden bullish divergence occurs when the price makes a lower high, while the RSI makes a higher high.
-Conversely, a hidden bearish divergence occurs when price makes a higher low, but the RSI makes a lower low.